- HR guide

-With the kiwiHR’s onboarding checklist for successful offboarding, you’ll ensure an employee’s smooth exit from the company and at the same time, get started with the successor’s recruiting process.
+With the offboading checklist for successful offboarding, you’ll ensure an employee’s smooth exit from the company.
+At the same time, get started with the successor’s recruiting process.

 All of the offboarding checklists assume a legally binding contract termination is required and stays out of the question.